Construction and application of algebraic dual polynomial representations for finite element methods on quadrilateral and hexahedral meshes: Mixed formulation of the Poisson equation

-In the plot at the bottom \aVJ{right} of \figref{fig:results} we see the convergence in $L^2$-error of $\phi ^h$.
+In the plot at the bottom right of \figref{fig:results} we see the convergence in $L^2$-error of $\phi ^h$.
 The results from the primal-primal formulation and the primal-dual formulation overlap.
-We see exponential convergence on both \aVJ{orthogonal and curved} meshes.
+We see optimal \varun{rate of} convergence of errors, of $\mathcal{O}({N})$.

-In terms of accuracy \figref{fig:results} shows that the results from primal-primal formulation and primal-dual formulation are \aVJ{equal} up to machine precision.
+In terms of accuracy \figref{fig:results} shows that the results from primal-primal formulation and primal-dual formulation are {equal} up to machine precision, {and the rate of convergence are optimal for both the formulations.}

-\VJ{For the next test problem we choose a pair of div-grad problems that are dual to each other in a continuous setting.
-We will show that this duality continues to hold true at discrete level by using the primal-dual representations for these problems.}
+For the next test problem we choose a pair of div-grad problems that are dual to each other in a continuous setting.
+We will show that this duality continues to hold true at the discrete level by using the primal-dual representations for these problems.